-1. Nominating Committee

-- (a) Members: Two outside directors (excluding directors who are Audit and Supervisory Committee members) and one non-executive inside director (Chairman of the Board) Tetsuro Higashi (Chairperson, Outside Director, Independent Directors), Takefumi Fukumizu (Outside Director, Independent Directors), Yuzuru Yamamoto (Chairman of the Board of Directors)

-Outside directors who are Audit and Supervisory Committee members also attend - (b) Roles: The Nominating Committee deliberates on the appointment and dismissal of candidates for directors and executive officers as well as succession planning, and provides independent, objective, and effective advice to the Board of Directors. - 2.
-Remuneration Committee - (a) Members: Two outside directors (excluding directors who are Audit and Supervisory Committee members) and one non-executive inside director (Chairman of the Board) Takefumi Fukumizu (Chairperson, Outside Director, Independent Directors), Tetsuro Higashi (Outside Director, Independent Directors), Yuzuru Yamamoto (Chairman of the Board of Directors) Outside directors who are Audit and Supervisory Committee members also attend - (b) Roles: The Remuneration Committee deliberates on the remuneration of directors (excluding directors who are Audit and Supervisory Committee members) and executive officers, and provides independent, objective, and effective advice to the Board of Directors.
+- 1. Nominating Committee - (a) Members: Two independent outside directors and one non-executive inside director (Chairman of the Board) - Takefumi Fukumizu (Chairperson, Outside Director, Independent Directors), Takashi Shoda (Outside Director, Independent Directors), Yuzuru Yamamoto (Chairman of the Board of Directors, Non-Executive Inside Director) - (b) Roles: The Nominating Committee deliberates on the appointment and dismissal of candidates for directors and executive officers as well as succession planning, and provides independent, objective, and effective advice to the Board of Directors. - 2.
+Remuneration Committee - (a) Members: Two independent outside directors and one non-executive inside director (Chairman of the Board) - Takefumi Fukumizu (Chairperson, Outside Director, Independent Directors), Takashi Shoda (Outside Director, Independent Directors), Yuzuru Yamamoto (Chairman of the Board of Directors, Non-Executive Inside Director) - (b) Roles: The Remuneration Committee deliberates on the remuneration of directors (excluding directors who are Audit and Supervisory Committee members) and executive officers, and provides independent, objective, and effective advice to the Board of Directors.